Tailoring your investments to reflect your environmental, social, or governance values does not mean you’ll sacrifice returns

 A Real-World Example

-We recently had a client, who was eager to learn about how she could support her life’s mission of protecting animal rights and how Trust Point could assist.
+We previously had a client, who was eager to learn about how she could support her life’s mission of protecting animal rights and how Trust Point could assist.

 Her vision was to establish a corporate foundation, which we did, with Trust Point as the agent for investment management and all administrative and tax reporting.
 We then began working on an investment strategy for this client, which is when she asked about ways to ensure her investments did not contribute to companies that tested on or harmed animals in any way — a form of ESG investing.